gipsi/gipsi.github.io/README.md

 > "There is no problem so bad that you can't make it worse."
 [Chris Hadfield](https://www.youtube.com/watch?v=GplXBlTNO4A)

+### Day 24 March 31st
+More time (many hours) learning about APIs in general, the Met Office datapoint in particular.
+Very frustrated by this.
+I got to the 'make a weather app' stage of FreeCodeCamp last year and hit a wall.
+So much I don't know.

+Following MDN basic tutorials they're thorough which is good I'm picking up little things which I've missed like in file naming using a dash instead of an underscore.

+#####  A historical artefact that needs to be included for everything to work right.

+>`<!DOCTYPE html>` — the doctype.
+In the mists of time, when HTML was young (about 1991/2), doctypes were meant to act as links to a set of rules that the HTML page had to follow to be considered good HTML, which could mean automatic error checking and other useful things.
+However, these days no one really cares about them, and they are really just a historical artefact that needs to be included for everything to work right.
+[So whay is html really?
+MDN](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)

+### Day 23  March 30th

+A very long time figuring how to use [Met Office datapoint]https://www.metoffice.gov.uk/datapoint) with a view to making a weather app.
+Presently unfathomable.

+Today was my 99th day of 100DaysofX which I started on the winter solstice, 21st December '17, as a personal challenge so I began putting together some files for a web document as a record.

 ### Day 22 March 29th

 Remixed and played with a basic website starter kit on [glitch.com](https://glitch.com).
 Really enjoyed the setup and speed it renders great fun. [noisy-month](https://noisy-month.glitch.me/)